 Hometown: Waitsburg, Washington

-Brief Bio: I’ve lived in San Antonio for about seven years, and I still am not used to the heat and humidity.
+Brief Bio: I’ve lived in San Antonio for about eight years, and I still am not used to the heat and humidity.
 I have worked at iRun since the second day I moved here and am currently the apparel and accessories buyer.
 When I’m not at work, I am usually out running on the greenway or in our local parks, and on the weekends, I love to get out on the trails.
-My version of a perfect day is an early morning long run with my boyfriend and runner friends, followed up with waffles and coffee somewhere outside (and then some more coffee).
+My version of a perfect day is an early morning long run with my runner friends, followed up with waffles and coffee somewhere outside.

 Favorite Race Distance: 50k